oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab1-install-new-home/install-new-oh.md

 While running the OUI, we have the option to install only the software (so no database) or to install the software and create a database.
 For various reasons, we will both install the software and create a new database in this lab.

-1. Execute the following commands in your terminal window as oracle user (if you are not already in this directory):
+1. Execute the following commands in your terminal window as oracle user.

+    If you are not already in the Oracle Home directory (from the previous task), change to this directory:

     ```text
     $ <copy>cd /u01/oracle/product/26ai/dbhome</copy>
     ````
+2. Start the Oracle Universal Installer:

     ```text
     <copy>./runInstaller &</copy>